-During the year ended April 30, 2016, the Company incurred interest expenses from primarily from two sources: 1) convertible debentures (See Note 10) and 2) the liability associated with the TPC program (See Note 9).
+During the year ended April 30, 2017, the Company incurred interest expenses from primarily from two sources: 1) convertible debentures (See Note 10) and 2) the liability associated with the TPC program (See Note 9).
 Changes in underlying market interest rates would impact the fair value of the convertible debentures through a related change in the discount factor, as discussed in Note 10.
-Changes in the bank lending rate would not have a significant impact on the cash flows related to the TPC liability.
+During the year ended April 30, 2017, the TPC liability was settled.